clickalicious/memcached-php/README.md

 The unit-tests are fired against an existing and real `Memcached` daemon.
 This is not the perfect way i know but the only one currently working for me.
 Please be aware that you need a running `Memcached` deamon on the host you run the unit-tests listening on the default `Memcached` port (127.0.0.1:11211).
 So the unit-tests are not isolated but more bound to the `Memcached` daemon and network as well.
 Meanwhile i think about a better solution ;)

+## Versioning
+For a consistent versioning i decided to make use of `Semantic Versioning 2.0.0` http://semver.org.
+Its easy to understand, very common and known by many other software products.
+Starting with release 0.1.0 (see releases) soon.

 ## Upcoming

 Friends I work a lot on this project :) In detail I'm working on: